Strategically Prepare Design of Steel Structures for GATE Civil Engineering

 b) Out-of-plane eccentricity: calculation of resultant stress due to direct load & bending moment.

 5. TENSION MEMBERS (1 DAY)

-Slenderness ratio & limits for tension members in various loading cases, staggered or zig-zag bolting (finding least Anet using s2/4g rule), effective area when 2 or more angles are place together, opening of an angle as a plate for calculation of area.
+Slenderness ratio & limits for tension members in various loading cases, staggered or zig-zag bolting (finding least Anet using s2/4g rule), effective area when 2 or more angles are placed together, opening of an angle as a plate for calculation of area.

 6. COMPRESSION MEMBERS (1 DAY)

-Slenderness ratio & limits for tension members, effective length of column with various end conditions, Euler’s critical load & stress, Design of LACING SYSTEM (single/double, effective length, width, min thickness, forces in lacing members), Design of BATTENING (similar to Lacing).
+Slenderness ratio & limits for tension members, the effective length of column with various end conditions, Euler’s critical load & stress, Design of LACING SYSTEM (single/double, effective length, width, min thickness, forces in lacing members), Design of BATTENING (similar to Lacing).

 7. COLUMN BASES & SPLICING (1/2 DAY)

 The formula of the thickness of the base plate (in WSM & LSM) for slab base is important.

 This is a vast topic & contains a lot of content.
 Bending formula (calculation of section modulus Z), laterally supported & unsupported beams, permissible deflections, flange buckling criteria, web buckling criteria, web crippling criteria, design of built-up beam (area of plate required on top & bottom of beam), b/tf ratio for plastic, compact, semi-compact & slender sections.

 9. and 10.
 PLATE GIRDER & GANTRY GIRDER (1/2 DAY)